Sérginho Ribeiro: Club career

 Born in Porto, Serginho started his career with F.C.
 Pedras Rubras, playing his first two seasons as a senior in the third division.
 He moved abroad in 2005, signing with Bulgarian club FC Vihren Sandanski.

 On 7 August 2005, Serginho made his A Football Group debut, in a 3–1 home win against PFC Beroe Stara Zagora.
 Towards the end of the campaign he scored his first league goal, helping to a 2–0 home success over PFC Naftex Burgas on 20 May.

-Serginho spent the following three and a half seasons in Greece, his only top level experience being in 2009–10 with Levadiakos FC (22 matches, one goal, team relegation).
+Serginho spent the following three and a half seasons in Greece, his only top level experience being in 2009–10 with Levadiakos F (22 matches, one goal, team relegation).
 In January 2011 he returned to Bulgaria, going on to represent PFC Lokomotiv Plovdiv and PFC CSKA Sofia.

-In the following years, in quick succession, Serginho played for FC Metalurh Zaporizhya (Ukrainian Premier League), Athlitiki Enosi Larissa FC, PAS Lamia 1964 and Trikala, all in the Greek second tier.
+In the following years, in quick succession, Serginho played for FC Metalurh Zaporizhya (Ukrainian Premier League), AEL, PAS Lamia 1964 and Trikala, all in the Greek second tier.

+After that season Serginho went to the Island of Rhodes on 10 July 2016 to play for Rodos and then the latter season on 1 January he joined Diagoras.

 He dropped to the third division of the latter country on 13 January 2017, signing with Ergotelis FC.

-After that season Serginho went to the Island of Rhodes on 10 July 2016 to play for Rhodes FC and then the latter season on 1 January he joined Diagoras.

-On 31 July 2018 Serginho joined Olympiakos Volou in the Third Division of Greece, Scoring 13 goals in 25 appearances.
+On 31 July 2018 Serginho joined Olympiacos Volos in the third division of Greece, Scoring 13 goals in 25 appearances.